microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/New-MgSecurityCaseEdiscoveryCaseCustodian.md

             - `[Id <String>]`:
             - `[AcceptedSenders <IMicrosoftGraphDirectoryObject[]>]`: The list of users or groups that are allowed to create post's or calendar events in this group.
 If this list is non-empty then only users or groups listed here are allowed to post.
             - `[AllowExternalSenders <Boolean?>]`: Indicates if people external to the organization can send messages to the group.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
-            - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment1[]>]`: Represents the app roles a group has been granted for an application.
+            - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment[]>]`: Represents the app roles a group has been granted for an application.
 Supports $expand.
             - `[AssignedLabels <IMicrosoftGraphAssignedLabel[]>]`: The list of sensitivity label pairs (label ID, label name) associated with a Microsoft 365 group.
 Returned only on $select.
 Read-only.
               - `[DisplayName <String>]`: The display name of the label.
 Read-only.
               - `[LabelId <String>]`: The unique identifier of the label.